janbaer/presentations/messaging/content.md

 # Event driven

-- A service (producer) is sending an event in messaging system and another service (consumer) which is interested will receive the message some later
+- A service (producer) is sending an event in messaging system and another service (consumer) which is interested on such messages will receive the message some later

 <p style="padding: 40px;">
   <img src="images/message_queue.png" alt="PubSub" width="80%">